 Set Your Raffle Prices

 Setting your raffle ticket prices is an integral part of the fundraiser planning process.
 After all, you don’t want to go too high so that you can’t sell enough and reach your fundraising goals.
 Our platform provides a lot of flexibility for structuring your raffle campaign to help you optimize donations.
 One of the primary methods you can use to do this is with entry levels, which allow you to encourage higher purchase amounts.
 But remember, for small society raffles, all tickets must cost the same.

 Read this article on strategies for raffle entry levels.

 Promote Your Charity Lottery Like Crazy

-In order to maximize your outreach, promote your charity raffle campaign as much as you can through as many mediums as possible.
+To maximize your outreach, promote your charity raffle campaign as much as possible through as many mediums as possible.
 Your social media channels – Facebook, Twitter, and Instagram are great tools to achieve this.
 Also, be sure to email your constituents regularly.

-Our raffle fundraising software offers the most functionality in the marketplace.
+Our raffle software offers the most functionality in the marketplace.
 Software features include:

 - Ability to include free merchandise with raffle ticket purchases

 - Fundraising thermometer to track online fundraising progress

 - Live Stream video studio for virtual fundraising events